Step 1: Prepare book publication

-The big advantage is that you don't have to take care of everything yourself, as you do with self-publishing.
-Rather, the self-publishing service provider takes care of the publication on your behalf and the sale of your book.
-The services offered by self-publishing service providers differ considerably in some cases.
-In this regard, only you can set your criteria to decide on a self-publishing service provider.
+The big advantage is that you don't have to take care of everything yourself, as you would with self-publishing.
+Instead, the self-publishing service provider takes care of publishing in your name and selling your book.
+The services offered by self-publishing service providers differ significantly in some cases.
+Only you can determine your criteria for choosing a self-publishing service provider.
 These criteria can help you to evaluate:

 - Material: Do you have a sufficient choice of paper types and binding types (softcover, hardcover)?

-- Distribution: Where will your book be available?
+- Sales: Where will your book be available?
 Everywhere in bookstores or only at online retailers.

 - Marketing: What tools are offered?